Looking for the best places to visit in Thailand?

 9. Chiang Dao

 Peaceful countryside, well-kept Wats and beautiful scenery.

-This place doesn’t receive many foreign visitors making it one of the better off-the-beaten-path places to visit in Thailand.
+This place doesn’t receive many foreign visitors making it one of the better off-the-beaten-path travel destinations in Thailand.

 Speak to your hotel/guesthouse about transport to the top choices of the local attractions.